araalinetworks/api/doc/source/araalipolicy.rst

 make these decisions at a very fine granularity - at a per app and per service level

-Managing policies in Araali UI
+Managing Policies in Araali UI
 ==============================
 We drill down to the app page from the zone page selecting the zone we are interested in and from there we choose the app we are interested in and land on